Emergency room visits to treat injuries from fireworks are on the rise in Minnesota.

 Last year, at least 89 people were treated for fireworks injuries during the weeks around July 4, the most in the past decade, according to the latest data from the state fire marshal.
 That’s about 1.6 injuries per 100,000 Minnesotans, which is lower than the national rate.

-However, the actual number of injuries is far larger because the fire marshal only tracks fireworks injuries treated in emergency rooms, and not all injuries are treated there.
+However, the actual number of injuries is far larger because the state fire marshal only tracks fireworks injuries treated in emergency rooms, and not all injuries are treated there.
 Also, the data is only collected between June 22 and July 15.

 Reichel’s death is the only fireworks-related death in Minnesota since 2006, according to the fire marshal’s office.